nqminds/nqm-api-tdx/api.md

 <a name="TDXApi+getData"></a>

 ### tdxApi.getData(datasetId, [filter], [projection], [options], [ndJSON]) ⇒ [<code>DatasetData</code>](#DatasetData)
-Gets all data from the given dataset that matches the filter provided.
+Gets all data from the given dataset resource that matches the filter provided.

 **Kind**: instance method of [<code>TDXApi</code>](#TDXApi)